edwardyhe/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05-add-user-context-to-tools.md

 ---
-title: Set up on-behalf-of authorization to your tools - Module 05
+title: Add user context to tools - Module 05
-description: Learn how to run connector actions with the signed-in user identity by using on-behalf-of (OBO) authorization in conversational agent workflows for Azure Logic Apps. ms.service: azure-logic-apps
+description: Learn how to set up on-behalf-of (OBO) authorization for your tools.
+Learn how to run connector actions with a signed-in user identity by using OBO authorization in conversational agent workflows for Azure Logic Apps. ms.service: azure-logic-apps
 author: edwardyhe
 ms.author: edwardyhe
 ms.topic: tutorial
-ms.date: 08/18/2025
+ms.date: 08/27/2025
-# Customer goals for this module:
+# Customer intent for this module:
-# - Describe when to use and how to set up OBO. // Only if OBO works from portal chat client - otherwise defer until after deployment section.
+# - Describe when to use and how to set up OBO. // Only if OBO works from portal chat client.
+Otherwise defer until after deployment section.
 # - Provide some client code if useful, but link to later A2A section so customers have context.
 ---

-# Run connector actions with the signed-in user identity (Module 05)
+# Add user context to tools by running connector actions with a signed-in user identity (Module 05)

 In this module, you learn how to set up an agent that acts *on behalf of* (OBO) the signed-in user, meaning that the agent can run connector actions by using that user's identity.
 This module describes scenarios for where to add OBO authorization, known also as *user context*, how to configure the appropriate connections, test with different users, and learn the limitations.